vinceallenvince/Burner/README.md

 Here's an example of how to use your own classes with Burner.
 Below I've added a new Obj class to a singleton called 'Hello'.
 There are some minimum requirements:

-# Your new class is to have an init() function.
+* Your new class must have an init() function.
-# It must extend the Burner.Item class via Burner.System.extend. (ie. Burner.System.extend(Obj, Burner.Item))
+* It must extend the Burner.Item class via Burner.System.extend. (ie. Burner.System.extend(Obj, Burner.Item))
-# It must call Burner.Item in its constructor. (ie. Burner.Item.call(this, options))
+* It must call Burner.Item in its constructor. (ie. Burner.Item.call(this, options))

 You can also override the default step() function to update your object's properties.
 Finally, set Burner's 'Classes' property to the singleton.